ardean/jsGamepad/README.md

 ## Fixes

-This lib fixes a bug in Chrome, where the 'connected' event will be emitted instead of the 'disconnected' event.
+This lib fixes a bug in Chrome, where the `connected` event will be emitted instead of the `disconnected` event.

 ## Usage